Energetic renovation - measures and funding opportunities

 The burning of fossil fuels can be reduced or avoided entirely through the use of renewable energies.
 In addition, the emission of carbon dioxide, which is produced by burning fossil fuels, is reduced.
 Renewable energy can be generated using solar heat, biomass or a heat pump.

 For the use of solar heat, a solar thermal system is required, whose roof-mounted collectors convert the solar radiation into usable heat.
 This is absorbed by a water-antifreeze mixture and diverted by the circulation pump into a water storage tank.
 The heat in the storage tank is then transferred to the drinking water via a heat exchanger.
 As a rule, the solar heating system is completely sufficient for heating drinking water in summer.
 In winter, however, the heating still has to be used.
 As a result, a solar system is able to heat the drinking water up to 70 percent.
 However, the heating demand is only covered by larger systems, and then not completely.
-The collectors required to generate solar heat should ideally be attached at a 45-degree angle to the south side.
+The collectors required to generate solar heat should ideally be installed at a 45-degree angle to the south side.

 Biomass can be obtained from specially cultivated energy crops, wood or from residual materials such as straw, harvest waste, organic waste and liquid manure.
 To generate heat in private households, however, only the use of a pellet heating system is suitable, in which pellets from natural waste wood are burned.
 These pellet central heating systems can replace the conventional oil and natural gas heating systems.
 In addition, the environmentally friendly pellet heating systems are equally user-friendly.